Introduction

 "I promise you days of fishing."

-"Nice, boss.
+"Nice, Boss.
 Thanks."

 We had dinner in the air with the ambassador and his wife.
 I had offered the ride to start building good will with members of the Fiji government.
 I got to practice my Fijian with them.
-"You are improving so quickly!" the wife exclaimed.
+"You are improving so quickly!" his wife Queenie exclaimed.
 "By the time we get there you will sound like a native."

 "I'm waiting for the photographers to get set up, so they can take pictures of our arrival."